-Writing Competitive Research Grants in the COB
+Writing Successful Research Grants

-Susan Carter, JD

-Director, Research Development Services University of California, Merced
+Susan Carter, JD Director, Research Development Services University of California, Merced

-Anne Geronimo, Consultant Formerly, Director, Research Development University of Maryland
+Anne Geronimo Consultant Formerly, Director, Research Development University of Maryland

 Overview of this presentation

 - Overview: keys to success

 - Finding funding opportunities.

 - Finding a fit: Building relationships with funders.

 - Writing your proposal

 - A few tips and 'do's and don'ts'.

 - Submission and Review.

 - So once you have the grant, now what?